guilhermechiarelli/rentx/README.md

 ## Description

 This API is a project built during the Rocketseat Ignite NodeJS course.
-This API manages the car rentals process throught endpoints.
+This API manages car rentals process throught HTTP endpoints.
 It covers many software development best practices like SOLID, unit and integration tests and how to containerize applications.

 ## Installation